IABTechLab/uid2docs/v1/guides/advertiser-dataprovider-guide.md

 Continuously update and maintain UID2-based audiences utilizing Workflow A and Workflow C.

-The response from Workflow A contains an `advertising_id` (UID2) and the ```bucket_id``` for the UID2's salt bucket.
+The response from Workflow A contains an `advertising_id` (UID2) and the `bucket_id` for the UID2's salt bucket.

-Cache the mapping between PII,  UID2 (`mapped.identifier`), and `bucket_id` along with a last updated timestamp.
+Cache the mapping between PII (`identifier`),  UID2 (`advertising_id`), and  salt bucket (`bucket_id`), along with a last updated timestamp.

-Using Workflow C, repeat Workflow A to remap UID2s with rotated salt buckets and Workflow B to update them in audiences.
+Using the results of Workflow C, repeat Workflow A to remap UID2s with rotated salt buckets.
+Repeat Workflow B to update the UID2s in audiences.

 # Frequently Asked Questions
 ## How do I know when to refresh the UID2 due to salt bucket rotation?